 a CTF shall be operated by a legal entity that has full responsibility for continued compliance of the CTF with the relevant requirements of ISO/IEC 17025 and IECEE Operational Documents.

-a CTF must not carry out testing, in the CB scheme, for other product suppliers (e.g. customers, manufacturers, producers, sellers, distributors, retailers) unless the legal entityis under contract for producing or assembling those products
+a CTF must not carry out testing for other product suppliers (e.g. customers, manufacturers, producers, sellers, distributors, retailers) unless the legal entity that owns the CTF is under contract for producing or assembling those products.

+a CTF may carry out testing for manufacturers that are under the same corporate structure as the legal entity that owns the CTF, even if they operate under a different company name.

 Ownership of Customer’s Testing Facility (CTF)

-The legal entity, owner of the CTF, shall comply with the following pre-requisite criteria:
+The legal entity that owns the CTF shall comply with the following pre-requisite criteria:

 having substantial business interest in and liability for the product;